tian-chan/hugo-academic/content/project/process-and-systems-management/index.md

 Sharing some resources that have proved useful to me:

 * <http://iemba.org/> - Wen's website for teaching analytics online, and interactively
-* The curve - a useful perspective from Professor S.A.
+* The [dreaded curve](https://academics.hamilton.edu/biology/smiller/curve.html) - a useful perspective from Professor S.A.
 Miller